gcallah/work/chaps/weber.md

 *ignore* thse factors any more than someone researching the effect of lead pipes on Roman decline *ignores* barbarian
 invasions: no, they are just focusing on a particular factor.

+## Some Problems with Weber's Thesis

+It's not the purpose of this paper to pretend that Weber's thesis is without blemishes.
+To that end, I will note a few here, although again, the list is far from comprehensive.

+### The Idea of a "Calling," or *Beruf*

+Weber makes a great deal of Luther is introduction of the idea of a calling (in German, *Beruf*).
+For him, who adds religious sanction for devoting oneself to secular work.
+He sees this as a step towards the infamous "Protestant work ethic" (although it took Calvin and then the Puritans to complete the move, since for Luther the calling meant acceptance of one's given station in life).

+H.M.
+Robertson (1959: 68-75) vigorously rejects Weber on this point, claiming that the latter is wrong to see Luther's usage as an innovation, claiming it goes back at least to St. Paul.
+Hover, in the same volume of essays, Kemper Fullerton (1959: 10) argues that "Luther's conception of secular life as a "calling" involved a complete break with [previous Christian] theory."
+Adjudicating this disagreement with require a deep plunge into Hebrew, biblical Greek, ecclesiastical Latin, and German, something clearly beyond the scope of this paper.
+But given that Robertson was an economist, while Fullerton was a specialist in the languages of the Old Testament, my Bayesian prior is going to be that Fullerton would emerge victorious after one surfaced from such a dive.

 ## Weber's Mirror-Image: Marxists and the Protestant Ethic

-Interestingly, Marxists represent a significant body of commentators who agree with Weber on the relationship between Calvinism and capitalism.
-But for them, the causality runs (almost?) entirely *from* capitalism *to* Calvinism, in keeping with the Marxist principle that religions, philosophies, and political positions are mere "superstructure," produced by material, economic "forces."[^1]
+Interestingly, Marxists represent a significant body of commentators who agree with Weber on a close relationship between Calvinism and capitalism.
+But for them, the causality runs (almost?) entirely *from* capitalism *to* Calvinism, in keeping with the Marxist principle that religions, philosophies, and political positions are mere "superstructure," produced by material, economic "forces."[^1] Robertson, while not a Marxist, generally agrees with them on this point, writing "I wish to show that the spirit of capitalism has arisen rather from the material conditions of civilization than from some religious impulse" (1959:10).

-## Some Valid Criticisms
+Talcott Parsons wrote a paper critcizing Robertson on this point, noting:

+"Though Dr. Robertson does not explicitly deny that Weber introduced qualifications into his thesis, he continually writes in a vein which allows the reader to think that Weber was putting forward a 'monistic' view of capitalistic development such that the demonstra- tion of the importance of any factors other than the Protestant ethic was quite sufficient to refute Weber's position.
+Obviously such is not the case."
+(1935: 689)

+In any case, Weber never undertook to state just how important he found the "Protestant factor" to be in the rise of modern capitalism, and explicitly stated that should be the topic of a separate study.

 ### The Validity of the Education Study

+Both Hamilton (1996) and Becker (2009) point out that there are outright errors as well as possible data collection problems in the school enrollment study of Offenbacher (1900), which Weber cites as supposedly showing that in Baden, Protestants were much more concentrated in training for commercial careers than were Catholics, who focused more on the humanities.

-That being said, Weber's thesis does not actually depend on any contemporary differences between Catholics and protestants in terms of economic performance or educational choice.
-Having stated, but the capitalist spirit no longer relies on the Protestant ethic, all these studies, which show anyway, is that the Protestant ethic still had some lingering effect at that time.
-If they turn out to be mistaken, and I did not, Weber could easily (and honestly) respond, "Well, that effect dissipated sooner than I had thought."
+That being said, Weber's thesis does not actually depend on any contemporary differences between Catholics and Protestants in terms of economic performance or educational choice.
+Since Weber has stated that the capitalist spirit no longer relies on the Protestant ethic, all this study is supposed to show is that the Protestant ethic still had some lingering effect at that time.
+If it turns out to be completely mistaken, Weber could easily (and honestly) respond, "Well, that effect dissipated sooner than I had thought."

 ### Is the 'Spirit of Capitalism' a Cause or a Feature of Capitalism?